krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 1. Deploy to Azure for the first time.
     `fab config:dev build push_build deploy_web supervisor nginx_restart`

+For subsequent deployments, use the following:
+    `fab config:dev supervisor_stop build push_build deploy_web supervisor nginx_restart`

-You can use the **teardown** command to remove a deployment (handy to reset things if you experience issues):
+You can use the **teardown** command to remove a deployment.
+This is a handy way to reset things if you experience issues, but teardown cannot be undone so use caution:
     `fab config:dev teardown:all`

+## Test your deployment